grafana/pyroscope/docs/sources/operators-guide/configure/configuring-hash-rings.md

 ### Memberlist (default)

-By default, Grafana Mimir uses `memberlist` as the KV store backend.
+By default, Grafana Fire uses `memberlist` as the KV store backend.

-At startup, a Grafana Mimir instance connects to other Mimir replicas to join the cluster.
+At startup, a Grafana Fire instance connects to other Fire replicas to join the cluster.
-A Grafana Mimir instance discovers the other replicas to join by resolving the addresses configured in `-memberlist.join`.
+A Grafana Fire instance discovers the other replicas to join by resolving the addresses configured in `-memberlist.join`.
 The `-memberlist.join` CLI flag must resolve to other replicas in the cluster and can be specified multiple times.

 The `-memberlist.join` can be set to: